quiltedhills/htfc3-kubejs_patches/README.md

 • Added recipes for cutting up cheese wheels on a cutting board <br/>
 • Changed the Cutting Board recipe to prevent conflicts with pressure plates <br/>
 • Fixed Sweet Rolls not any giving Dairy <br/>
-• Tweaked the recipe for Grapplin' Whisks <br/>
+• Tweaked the recipe for Grapplin' Whisks and Packing Tape <br/>